Team-Denver/workflow-test-repo/CONTRIBUTING.md

     <pre>git checkout develop</pre>
 2. Get all remote (online) upstream changes into your local computer.
     <pre>git fetch upstream</pre>
-3. Merge changes fecthed with your local develop branch. ('develop' must be the currently checked-out branch)
+3. Merge changes fetched with your local develop branch. ('develop' must be the currently checked-out branch)
     <pre>git merge upstream/develop</pre>
 4. Push the newly merged changes to your fork's remote (online) repo.
 This is configured as 'origin' by default.
     <pre>git push origin develop</pre>